kubeslice/kubeslice-controller/docs/adr/ha-active-standby-adr.md

 **Exception:** hub-issued SA **tokens** are not mirrored.
 A token signed by the Active is invalid on the Standby, so the mirror carries the `ServiceAccount` + RBAC (the identity and authorization) and each hub mints its own token (Decision 7).

+**What "each hub mints its own token" requires of the registration path.** This is a requirement on the implementation, not a property it already has.
+The registration path must make the token `Secret`'s creation conditional on **that Secret's** existence, not on the `ServiceAccount`'s: a mirrored `ServiceAccount` arrives on the Standby *without* its token Secret, so a routine that only mints one inside its `ServiceAccount`-not-found branch will find the account already present, skip the branch, and never mint a token there at all.
+A promoted hub then fails every reconcile of every registered cluster, permanently, while reporting a successful promotion.
+The same correction independently repairs any standalone hub whose token Secret was removed by hand, which today has no recovery path.

 ### 7. How do workers find the new Active after failover?

 **Workers are provisioned with access to both hubs up front, and detect failover by pulling their `Cluster` CR.**